AdityaGangadhare/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Getting the desired validation accuracy (i.e. > 0.93).

 I used the LeNet architecture for my CNN.
 First I ran the model as is and got the validation accuracy of 0.87, without any preprocrssing of training data.
 Next I normalized the images which increased the validation accuracy to around 0.90.
 I further increased the accuracy by doing data augmentation also I used dropout layer in between the fully connected layers in the LeNet architecture.
 Below are the final parameters that I used.
-I experimented with different values of epochs and learning rate, accuracy was fairly consstant when i used values greater than 42.
+I experimented with different values of epochs and learning rate, accuracy was fairly consstant when I used values greater than 42.
 Using learning rate smaller than 0.001 model took more epoches to saturate.

 The final values of the parameters I used -
 * No. of epochs = 42